therawatamit/ToggleTouch/README.md

+## Update
+No need to store toggletouch state file, automatically detected from toggletouch argument

 # ToggleTouch
 A linux program to enable/disable touch screens and other input devices.
 A single command for both enabling and disabling (toggling) is especially useful if used as a custom command for _hot-corners_ or other similar triggers.